sujeshgondala/ML_Projects/README.md

 Project: Telecom Churn Rate prediction
-Goal: To do an end to end ML project including all my learnings my take awyas:
+Goal: To do an end to end ML project including all my learnings and provide best possible solutionns to handle churn rate in telecom industry. my take awyas:
 * understanding the Data and making inferences out of it before starting EDA to help me perform EDA more effeciently
 * got to learn a technique to split the numerical and categorical features and work on them seperately and then assemble them together, this way handling them is bit easier